JessicaKMcIntosh/ELEGOOSmartCarV4/SmartCar/README.md

 This is very much a work in progress.
 I'm also using this to learn Python, so it will probably not be the best Python out there.
+Constructive feedback is welcome.

+## Scripts

+The script `run_tests.py` will use the docstring tests defined in the file `test_Commands.txt` to test the module Commands.
+These tests exercise the all of the commands, including making sure bounds checking works correctly.

+The script `SmartCar/example.py` is a demonstration of using the library.
+It connects to the Smart Car ESP nad handles heartbeats and user input.
+You have minimal control of the car using this script.

 ## Modules